April 5, 2021

 • Contextualized Discipleship – Followers of Jesus are always developed within a particular context and that context should inform and shape the journey.

-• Customized Mastery – Since everything is integrated and discipleship is contextual, definitions of mastery must be customized as well (i.e., standards of excellence are contextual).
+• Customized Proficiency – Since everything is integrated and discipleship is contextual, definitions of proficiency must be customized as well (i.e., standards of excellence are contextual).

 • Integrated Outcomes – Nothing in a CBTE program is “discrete” in the sense that it can be viewed entirely separate from anything else.
 As such, the outcomes are the telos not the discrete competencies (or “targets” in Kairos).